GluuFederation/flex/docs/admin/admin-ui/admin-menu.md

 ## Webhooks

-Webhooks are a mechanism for automating workflows by allowing external systems to be notified of specific events.
+Webhooks can be created and mapped to various Admin UI features to execute custom business logic when events associated with those features occur.
 Follow this [tutorial](./webhooks.md) for more details.